Qwant/qwant-viprivacy/README.md

 **Dev with Firefox**

 - Start by running `yarn dev:watch:ff` in a separate terminal.
-- In another terminal, change directory to `build/dev/firefox-amo` and then execute `web-ext run`.
+- In another terminal, execute `yarn start:firefox`.

 **Building the beta and release versions**